JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/getting-started-pycharm/basic-code-refactoring/index.md

 Here I have a sample project with a couple of modules that import each other.

-Let’s start by changing its signature of <method name>.
+Let’s start by changing its signature of method name.
 We will add a new parameter here.

 The easiest approach is to do it inline.